 There is nothing wrong with keeping a few sentimental items.
 The problem comes in when you have so many of them that they keep you living in the past.
 When you are constantly surrounded by these things it’s hard to focus on the present.

 As we get older we have more experiences to add to our memories.
-If we keep an item (or two, or three) to remind us of a lifetime of experiences then those items will take over our homes.
+If we keep an item (or two, or three) from each experience, those items will soon take over our homes.

 2. Practical/Useful Value